k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 ### Scale down the cluster

 Similarly, to scale down, lower the current `size` to conserve cloud resource costs, if the new value can support your computing requirements in Kubernetes.
-For example, this time we'll lower the size to 1, and again set the datacenter name `dc1` (currently required each time) with the command:
+For example, this time we'll lower the size to 1, and again set the CassandraDatacenter name `dc1` (currently required each time) with the command:

 ```bash
 helm upgrade k8ssandra k8ssandra/k8ssandra --set cassandra.datacenters\[0\].size=1,cassandra.datacenters\[0\].name=dc1